Kama Sutra: Contents

 In the colonial era marked by sexual censorship, the Kamasutra became famous as a pirated and underground text for its explicit description of sex positions.
 The stereotypical image of the text is one where erotic pursuit with sexual intercourse include improbable contortionist forms.
 In reality, according to Doniger, the real Kamasutra is much more and is a book about "the art of living", about understanding one's body and a partner's body, finding a partner and emotional connection, marriage, the power equation over time in intimate relationships, the nature of adultery and drugs (aphrodisiacs) along with many simple to complex variations in sex positions to explore.
 It is also a psychological treatise that presents the effect of desire and pleasure on human behavior.

 For each aspect of Kama, the Kamasutra presents a diverse spectrum of options and regional practices.
 According to Shastri, as quoted by Doniger, the text analyses "the inclinations of men, good and bad", thereafter it presents Vatsyayana's recommendation and arguments of what one must avoid as well as what to not miss in experiencing and enjoying, with "acting only on the good".
 For example, the text discusses adultery but recommends a faithful spousal relationship.
 The approach of Kamasutra is not to ignore nor deny the psychology and complexity of human behavior for pleasure and sex.
 The text, according to Doniger, clearly states "that a treatise demands the inclusion of everything, good or bad", but after being informed with in-depth knowledge, one must "reflect and accept only the good".
-The approach found in the text is one where goals of science and religion should not be to repress, but to encyclopedically know and understand, thereafter let the individual make the choice.
+The approach found in the text is one where goals of science and religion should not be to repress, but to encyclopedically know and understand, thereafter let the individual decide.
 The text states that it aims to be comprehensive and inclusive of diverse views and lifestyles.